 "Often, being a public interest lawyer means being a litigator.
 I didn't know that at first.
 If you're interested in employment, immigration, housing, civil rights, domestic violence, and other legal issues that affect low-income people, you are going to find yourself representing people in court pretty soon after you graduate.
 To prepare yourself to fake it until you know what you're doing, I recommend taking lots of fundamental 'bar' classes: for example, evidence, conflicts, state civil procedure, criminal procedure, corporations, and bankruptcy (really!).
 Those sound boring, but if you're taking them because you want to be the best possible advocate for low-income people they become relevant and fun.
 I also wish I'd done mock trial.
 It helps to practice oral arguments, direct/cross, and introducing documents into evidence before you're in court for the first time."

-In law school she participated in the Transnational Worker Rights Clinic and the Immigration Clinic, and was active in the National Lawyers’ Guild, the Justice Center, Public Interest Law Association, and the successful effort to bring an LRAP to Texas Law.
-She spent her summers in New York City interning at Make the Road and at UNITE HERE’s international office as a Peggy Browning Fellow, and spent a visiting semester at CUNY School of Law in Queens, New York during the fall of her 3L year.
+At Texas Law, Elizabeth participated in the Transnational Worker Rights Clinic and the Immigration Clinic, and was active in the National Lawyers’ Guild, the Justice Center, the Public Interest Law Association, and the successful effort to bring an LRAP to Texas Law.
+She spent her summers in New York City interning at Make the Road and at UNITE HERE’s international office as a Peggy Browning Fellow.